und3ath/aclwalker/README.md

-Simple QT app to disaplay acls on directory and file under windows.
+Simple QT app to display acls on directory and file under windows.